Survival Kids: Critical reviews

+Retrospective reception

+Retrospectively describing the game as "inventive" and deserving of a "second look", Nintendo Power praised the game for its unique design.
+Retro Gamer described the game as "original", and Game Informer stated the title was "innovative" and designed a survival game "on a small scale years before the genre behame a popular standard".

 Sequels

 A sequel, Survival Kids 2: Dasshutsu!
 Futago Shima ("Survival Kids 2: Escape the Twin Islands") was released on July 19, 2000.
 Like the original, it featured multiple endings, but also added multiple openings and Game Link Cable support.

 The series was continued on the Nintendo DS with Lost in Blue (2005), Lost in Blue 2 (2007), and Lost in Blue 3 (2008) released worldwide.
 The Japanese versions of the game retain the Survival Kids title.
 A Wii game titled Survival Kids Wii was released in 2008 for the series pre-release in Japan, and Lost in Blue: Shipwrecked for the North American release.
 A new Survival Kids game developed by Unity Technologies was released for the Nintendo Switch 2 in June 2025.